Survey Arno’s life

 Vision and mission

-I created the vision and mission using a dreaming circle.
+I created the vision and mission in 2018 using a dreaming circle.

 Vision